interactive-sonification/pya/README.md

 Audio files are also possible using the file path. `WAV` should work without issues. `MP3` is supported but may raise error under Windows and Linux if [FFmpeg](https://ffmpeg.org/) is not installed.
 MacOS should be fine thanks to CoreAudio.

 * On Linux
-    - Install ffmpeg via apt-get: `sudo apt install ffmpeg`
+    - Install FFmpeg via apt-get: `sudo apt install ffmpeg`
 * On Windows
     - Download the latest distribution from https://ffmpeg.zeranoe.com/builds/
-    - Unzip the folder, preferably to `C:\`.
+    - Unzip the folder, preferably to `C:\`
     - Append the FFmpeg binary folder (e.g. `C:\ffmpeg\bin`) to the PATH system variable ([How do I set or change the PATH system variable?](https://www.java.com/en/download/help/path.xml))
 ### Key attributes
 * `atone.sig`  --> The numpy array containing the signal is